 At particular risk of shifting status from being free to enslaved (or treated as though they were enslaved) were black children born legally free because they had white (or Native American) mothers.
-Although evidence is scant, the nature of this testimony suggests a pattern of raising these children as enslaved might well have been more common than surviving sources suggest.
-Because of the sensitivities surrounding the stigma of having a white mother, information of this type may simply never have been recorded, or else might have been destroyed by subsequent generations of family members.
-Adora Rienshaw conveyed some of her poignant family history to her WPA interviewer when explaining how her own father was born free to a white woman and enslaved man.
-Apparently the wife of her grandfather's master, Rienshaw's white grandmother had a sexual relationship with Rienshaw's grandfather, a carriage driver who belonged to her husband.
-He "offen seed her
+Although evidence is scant, the nature of this testimony suggests that a pattern of raising these children as enslaved might well have been more common than surviving sources suggest.
+Because of the sensitivities surrounding the stigma of having a white mother, information of this type might simply never have been recorded, or else might have been destroyed by subsequent generations of family members.
+Adora Rienshaw conveyed some of her poignant family history to her WPA interviewer when explaining how her own father was born free to a white woman and an enslaved man.
+Apparently the wife of her grandfather's master, Rienshaw's white grandmother, had a sexual relationship with Rienshaw's grandfather, a carriage driver who belonged to her husband.
+He "offen seed her cry," explained Rienshaw, "an' he's talk ter her an' try ter comfort her in her troubles and dat's de way dat she come ter fall in love wid him."
+Their child, Rienshaw's father, was then bound out until the age of twenty-one, though she mistakenly thought that "no person wid any a drap of white blood can be a slave."